-Help to Buy England and Wales
+Help to Buy Scheme Wales

-How does Help to Buy work?
+How does Help to Buy Wales work?

-With the Help to Buy scheme, you receive a Government-backed equity loan of up to 20% of the cost of your newly built home.
+With the Help to Buy Wales scheme, you receive a Government-backed equity loan of up to 20% of the cost of your newly built home.
 This means you can buy your home with as little as a 5% deposit, with the remaining 75% covered by your mortgage.

 - You only need a 5% minimum deposit for your new home